bredelings/BayesianEstimatorSelfing/README.md

 # Install

-BES is implement within the BAli-Phy MCMC framework, so you must first install [BAli-Phy](https://github.com/bredelings/BAli-Phy).
+BES is implemented within the BAli-Phy MCMC framework, so you must first install [BAli-Phy](https://github.com/bredelings/BAli-Phy).

 You can then install BES as follows:
 ```